Diomedes Soter: Time of reign

 Bopearachchi dates Diomedes to c.
 95–90 BCE and R. C. Senior dates him to c.
 115–105 BCE.

-Coins of Diomedes (Diodotus)
+Coins of Diomedes

-Diomedes either born Diodotus or reigning as such; perhaps erroneously labelled on legend as Diomedes, is depicted with the Dioscuri on his coins, either on horseback or standing; both types were previously used by Eucratides the Great, which strongly suggests a likt to the Diodotid dynasty,and further supports the subject of his mistaken name.
+Diomedes is depicted with the Dioscuri on his coins, either on horseback or standing; both types were previously used by Eucratides the Great, which suggests a dynastic link to the latter.
 It is however uncertain how the two were related, since Eucratides I died long before Diomedes.
+It is important to note that very few Indo-Greek kings after Eucratides I minted silver coins showing the Dioscuri.

-Diomedes minted both Attic-type coins (Greco-Bactrian style, with Greek legend only), and bilingual coins (with Greek and Kharoshthi), indicating that he was ruling in the western part of the Indo-Greek territory.
+Diomedes also minted Attic-type coins (Greco-Bactrian style, with Greek legend only), which depict the king wearing a unique crested helmet, along with the Dioscuri riding horses on the reverse.
+His bilingual coins (with Greek and Kharoshthi) show the king either wearing the diadem alone or crested helmets.
+His coinage indicates that he was ruling in the western part of the Indo-Greek territory.

-One overstrike is known, of a coin of Strato and Agathokleia over a coin of Diomedes.
-This overstrike could indicate that Diomedes fought over the central areas of the Indo-Greek territories with Strato and Agathokleia.
+One overstrike is known, of a coin of Strato and Agathoclea over a coin of Diomedes.
+This overstrike could indicate that Diomedes fought over the central areas of the Indo-Greek territories with Strato and Agathoclea.